netliferesearch/craft-starter/GETTING_STARTED.md

-# Netlife Research: Craft Starter
+# Netlife Design: Craft Starter

 _Read through the readme_, and if you are stuck, don't hesitate to ask in either #frontend or #craft in Slack.
 If you have made some smart improvement to the tooling or setup of in your Craft project, _please contribute to this starter by making a pull request_.